margyle/mugsy-decaf/README.md

 3. **Sign out**: `POST /api/v1/auth/sign-out`
 4. **Check status**: Use the auth session cookie (set automatically)

-Better Auth handles all the security stuff (sessions, CSRF protection, secure cookies) so you don't have to worry about tokens or headers.
+Better Auth handles all the security (sessions, CSRF protection, secure cookies) so you don't have to worry about tokens or headers.

 ### Quick Test Drive